Chen-Abudi/travel_love/README.md

 ## 🛠️ Future Possible Improvements

 - [ ] A blog popup could be added to each image in the gallery.
-- [ ] May add in future opportunity to buy prints of my photos (with backend side).
+- [ ] May add in the future opportunity to buy prints of my photos (with backend side).

 ## 💎 Live Project